Updated September 21, 2020

 COVID-19 Tracking and Weekly Report

 The college is tracking COVID-positive cases reported by students and employees and is taking action based on the procedures outlined in the college’s Pandemic Re-entry Plan.
 If you are taking classes on campus and test positive for COVID-19, you should notify your instructor and not return to class until completing the required quarantine period.
 To view a weekly report of COVID-positive cases, click here.

 CARES Act Funding for Eligible Students

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, a federal law enacted by Congress, provided funding to assist qualified students in need during the pandemic.
-The college is distributing $3.1 million in CARES Act funding to eligible students.
+The college distributed $3.2 million in CARES Act funding to eligible students.
+All of the CARES Act funding available to students has been disbursed.
 For information about eligibility click here.

 Fall Semester 2020

 Registration for Fall Semester is open.
 TTC will only offer classes with skills-based, hands-on requirements on our campuses this fall.
 The majority of classes will be held online.
 Please check the fall course offerings on the course search page.
 New students must complete the admissions process before registering for classes.
 The first step is to submit an admission application.